univention/ucsschool-kelvin-rest-api/doc/docs/installation-configuration.rst

 The directory :file:`/var/lib/ucs-school-import/configs` is mounted as a *volume* into the Docker container where the *UCS\@school Kelvin REST API* runs.
 This makes it accessible from the host as well as from inside the container.

 The directory contains the file ``kelvin.json``, which is the top level configuration file for the UCS\@school import code, executed when ``user`` objects are managed.
-Documentation for the UCS\@school import configuration is available only in German in the `Handbuch zur CLI-Import-Schnittstelle`_.
+Documentation for the UCS\@school import configuration is available only in German in :cite:t:`uv-ucsschool-import`.

 .. _configuration-udm-properties: